Pyomo/mpi-sppy/doc/src/amalgomator.rst

 Examples
 --------

-As intended, the examples of use of Amalgaator are quite short.
+As intended, the examples of use of Amalgamator are quite short.
 The first example, ``farmer_ama.py``, solves directly the EF.
 The model can be specified, e.g. by taking an integer version of it.
 This specification can be made via the command line, thanks to the ``inparser_adder`` method of ``farmer.py``.

-Another example uses amalgaator, this time to create a hub-and-spokes architecture. ``uc_ama.py`` creates a hub and 2 spokes.
+Another example uses amalgamator, this time to create a hub-and-spokes architecture. ``uc_ama.py`` creates a hub and 2 spokes.
 A notable feature of this example is the use of the ``fixer`` extension.
 This extension needs a function "id_fix_list_fct" as a parameter.
-However, a function cannot be passed via the command line. "id_fix_list_fct" must thus be an attribute of the options of ``amalgaator.from_module``.
+However, a function cannot be passed via the command line. "id_fix_list_fct" must thus be an attribute of the options of ``amalgamator.from_module``.

-Finally, it is possible to use Amalgaator without calling ``amalgaator.from_module``.
-The example ``aircond_ama`` starts by fetching informations from the command line via ``amalgaator.Aamgomator_parser``, and then modifies the options to get an appropriate number of scenarios before creating an Amalgaator object.
+Finally, it is possible to use Amalgamator without calling ``amalgamator.from_module``.
+The example ``aircond_ama`` starts by fetching informations from the command line via ``amalgamator.Aamgomator_parser``, and then modifies the options to get an appropriate number of scenarios before creating an Amalgamator object.